Protect our Parks.

 Keep MLK lease revenue

 MLK tenants provide one of the city’s largest revenue streams.
-Limiting access and parking would threaten this much-needed revenue.
+Limiting access and parking would threaten this much-needed revenue which has historically paid for the much needed maintenance and improvements of our parks, including the recent improvements at Dumphy park.

 Learn more